guillaumesmo/prom-rancher-sd/README.md

 A configuration file suitable for use by [Prometheus](http://prometheus.io/) is written to enable services to be monitored automatically.

+The configuration file will be written to the directory `/prom-rancher-sd-data` by default, use the `OUTPUT_FOLDER` environment variable to change the directory.

 I changed a bit the cowhand approach by enriching the labels and assigning some sensible defaults.